If something goes wrong with copying data from your current phone to your Pixel phone during setup, try the following troubleshooting steps.

 - Downloads, like PDF files

-- Photos, videos, and music stored in hidden folders
+- Photos, videos, and music stored in hidden or locked folders

 - Apps that aren’t from the Google Play Store